Common Good Iowa

 Residential tax breaks

 A taxpayer's primary home, or homestead, is eligible for a credit on the tax due for the first $4,850 of assessed value.
-The state reimburses local governments for revenue lost to this credit.
+The state reimburses local governments for revenue lost to the homestead credit and other credits mandated by state law.

-Introduces new $25,000 residential tax exemption (does not apply to school district taxes)
+Introduces new 10% residential tax exemption up to $25,000 (does not apply to school district taxes)

 Replaces homestead credit, and state reimbursement to local governments, with a 50% homestead exemption regardless of home value

-New or expanded tax breaks for select groups
+New or expanded tax breaks for select Iowans

 Iowans 65+ are eligible for a $6,500 homestead exemption in addition to the credit.
 Low-income seniors, including renters, are eligible for additional credits.